Bertrand256/dash-masternode-tool/doc/hw-initr-update-firmware.md

 For those who do not want to bother (or do not have knowledge) the compilation procedure, I have prepared custom firmwares with TESTNET support for Trezor and KeepKey.
 Files are available for download at the following address: https://github.com/Bertrand256/dash-masternode-tool/tree/master/hardware-wallets/firmware.

 > **Important**: the latest versions of the Trezor One bootloader have a bug disallowing running custom firmwares, so until the situation is clarified, firmwares for this device, prepared by me will be hidden.
-Therefore currently, when it comes to support for Dash TESTNET, I have only published firmwares for Trezor T and Keepkey devices.
+Therefore, currently when it comes to support for Dash TESTNET, I have only published firmwares for Trezor T and Keepkey devices.

 To automatically download firmware and install it in the device, you can use the `Tools->Hardware Wallet Initialization/Recovery` window.